KoKoLates/mini-photoshop/README.md

         dst = src.clone();
     }
 ```
 With the QSpinBox, ones could adjust the size of kernel in the same time.
+Below are some algorithms and basic concept, intro of each image blurring.
+Clicked the connection and turn to another blank pages.
 * [Bluring Algorithms](https://github.com/KoKoLates/OpenCV/tree/main/Smoothing%20Images)
 ### cvtColor
 ### Channel